cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 A human-readable description of the report.

 ### fqcn
+The fully qualified class name (fqcn) of the Report to build, e.g.
+"**juneberry.reporting.summary.Summary**".

 ### kwargs
+A dictionary containing all the arguments to pass into the `__init__` method of the Report class indicated in the 'fqcn' field.

 ## Schema Details - ROC Report
 This section provides more information about each of the fields in the schema for a